StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 267. **Phantom Plague: How Tuberculosis Shaped History**, *Vidya Krishnan*, PublicAffairs, 2022.
 268. **Paris Match: Falling in (love) with the French**, *John von Sothen*, Profile Books, 2020.
 269. **I'd Rather Be Reading: The Delights and Dilemmas of the Reading Life**, *Anne Bogel*, Baker Books, 2018.
+270. **The Last Days of the Dinosaurs: An Asteroid, Extinction, and the Beginning of Our World**, *Riley Black*, The History Press, 2022.
-270. **Math with Bad Drawings: Illuminating the Ideas that Shape our Reality**, *Ben Orlin*, Black Dog & Leventhal, 2018.
+271. **Math with Bad Drawings: Illuminating the Ideas that Shape our Reality**, *Ben Orlin*, Black Dog & Leventhal, 2018.
+272. **The Hare With Amber Eyes: A Hidden Inheritance**, *Edmund de Waal*, Chatto & Windus, 2010.
+273. **Browsings: A Year of Reading, Collecting and Living with Books**, *Michael Dirda*, Pegasus Books, 2016.
-271. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.
+274. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.

 ## Fiction